mdmower/ip2ldb-reader/README.md

 Possible values for `status` include:

 - `OK` - Successful search for geolocation data
-- `INITIALIZING` - Database reader is still initializing and is not ready to receive requests
+- `INITIALIZING` - Database reader is initializing and is not ready to receive requests
 - `NOT_INITIALIZED` - Database reader failed to initialize
 - `IP_ADDRESS_NOT_FOUND` - IP address has correct format, but database does not contain data for it
 - `INVALID_IP_ADDRESS` - IP address does not have correct format